danfergo/yarok/README.md

 A Plugin, can be any Python class that implements a ``step()`` method.

-## Quick bugfixes

-- If having conflicts after installing **cv2**, comment import imageio
-- On MuJoCo 1.0 (pre deepmind aquisition), the following export ``export LD_PRELOAD='/usr/lib/x86_64-linux-gnu/libGLEW.so' `` was used to successfully have the simulation running with the GPU.

 ## Todo list
-- Update PlatformHW to use @interface defaults
 - Add probe to interface decorator
 - Behaviour to each component vs single behaviour.
 (Problems with platform.wait?)
 - Handle/rename MuJoCo defaults / classes
 - Handle compiler options
-- Verify schema/that configs for interfaces can be passed on
 - Review documentation README.md
-- Add support for mujoco's include
+- Add support for mujoco's native include

+## Quick bugfixes
+- If having conflicts after installing **cv2**, comment import imageio
+- On MuJoCo 1.0 (pre deepmind aquisition), the following export ``export LD_PRELOAD='/usr/lib/x86_64-linux-gnu/libGLEW.so' `` was used to successfully have the simulation running with the GPU.